-Daniel does not take credit for coming up with the revelation and interpretation.
+Daniel does not take credit for coming up with the revelation and interpretation and he isvery careful to emphasize this point.
 Daniel saw a chance to glorify the God of Israel before this heathen king and he took it.
 How uncharismatic of him!
-Most "prophets" so-called today are very quick to promote themselves as they give their "prophecies" that they supposedly receive from God.
+Most "prophets" (so-called) today are very quick to promote themselves as they give their "prophecies" that they supposedly receive from God.